ashrafdx1/eth200swinger/README.md

 # eth200swinger
-offline half-random brute force script for Ethereum private keys
+offline half-random brute force script for Ethereum private keys, goes from the beginning to end of range and vice versa, saves any found address that happens to be in your provided list in a txt file
 # Required:
 -web3
 -random